Michael-Coetzee/mars_rover_challenge/README.md

 ```

 # future improvements
-1. add auto manual functionality, auto: run a input instructions file
+1. ~~add auto functionality - run a input instructions file, will pick up on rover amount~~
-2. manually add the rovers and instructions
+2. ~~manually add the rovers and instructions~~
-3. choose amount of rovers to deploy
+3. ~~choose amount of rovers to deploy~~
+4. grid to visualise rovers